 How to deal with change and uncertainty

-But there are ways we can manage uncertainty to help us reduce stress and cope better.
+Luckily there are ways to manage uncertainty that reduce worry and stress.

-Here are 10 things you can do to help deal with change and look after your mental wellbeing in the face of uncertainty, as well as places you can go to get further free advice and support.
+Here are 10 things you can do to help deal with change and look after your mental wellbeing in the face of uncertainty.

 1. Take stock of how you feel

-Put time aside to examine your current situation and consider how you really feel, perhaps talking it through with someone you trust.
+Put time aside to examine your current situation and think about how you really feel, perhaps talking it through with someone you trust.

 2. Focus on the short term

 The further we look into the future, the easier it is to get overwhelmed by long-term uncertainty.
 Instead, try to focus on the day-to-day, and think about what's in your power to do right now.

-Decide what's important to you, and concentrate on your short-term needs and those of the people close to you.
-Try breaking down each day or each week into manageable, achievable tasks, and focus on each goal in turn.
+Decide what's important to you, and focus on your short-term needs and those of the people close to you.
+Try breaking down tasks into manageable and achievable chunks that you can focus on individually.

-This can be hard if you are feeling low.
-Start with easier activities and work up – as you progress, your mood should improve and it should get a bit easier.
+This can be hard if you are feeling low, so start with easier tasks first and as you progress, your mood should improve and it should get a bit easier.